Blepharitis is inflammation (redness and swelling) along the edge of your eyelids. There are two types of blepharitis:

 Left untreated, ocular rosacea can lead to:

-- iritis (uveitis), inflammation of the iris (the coloured part of your eye)
+- iritis (uveitis), inflammation of the iris (the colored part of your eye)

 - keratitis, inflammation of the cornea (the transparent outer layer of your eye)

 See the Health A-Z topic about Rosacea for more information about this condition.

 Less commonly, blepharitis can develop as a result of: